The One Amazing Thing Antimicrobial Lighting Can Do That UV Can’t

 Why Antimicrobial Light is Approved Here, There, Everywhere

-Antimicrobial lighting meets the international standards for continuous and unrestricted use with people present.
+Antimicrobial lighting meets international standards for continuous and unrestricted use with people present.

-Its wavelengths cluster around the 400-to-420-nanometer mark—just north of the UV frequency range of 100 to 380 nanometers.
+Its wavelengths cluster around the 400-to-420-nanometer mark—which is outside the UV frequency range of 100 to 380 nanometers..

 A general rule of thumb: More nanometers equal more wavelengths on the visible light spectrum, which ranges between 380 and 750 nanometers and is comprised of the colors we can see, like those in a crayon box.
 The shorter the wavelengths below 380 nanometers, the greater the danger to living things.